Labour Market Testing must be completed if an employer wishes to nominate an employee for a visa.

 - The title, or a description, of the position

-- The name of the approved sponsor or the name of the recruitment agency being used by the sponsor
+- The name of the Company offering employment or the name of the recruitment agency being used by the sponsor

-- The annual earnings for the position (unless the annual earnings will be greater than the Fair Work High Income Threshold, currently AUD 142,000 per annum, effective 1 July 2017).
+- The annual earnings for the position (unless the annual earnings will be greater than the Fair Work High Income Threshold, (From 1 July 2019, it is $148,700).

-3. A LEAST TWO ADVERTISEMENTS WERE PUBLISHED IN ONE OF THE FOLLOWING:
+3. A LEAST TWO ADVERTISEMENTS WERE PUBLISHED IN ONE OF THE FOLLOWING WITHIN THE 4 MONTHS IMMEDIATELY BEFORE LODGING A NOMINATION APPLICATION:

-- National print media – that is, national newspapers or magazines that are published at least monthly and marketed throughout Australia.
+- in national print media (that is, newspapers or magazines with national reach that are published at least monthly and marketed throughout Australia);

 There are limited exceptions to this requirement.
 LMT is not a nomination requirement if: